 Are you wondering what are the best things to do in Scotland Dropdown content you need to include in your trip?
 Read on to make sure you don't miss out on these big ones, taken straight from our travel guide The Rough Guide to Scotland Dropdown content.

-Perfect example of a tiny, friendly Hebridean island with a golden beach to lie on, a hill to climb and stunning views across the sea to its neighbour, Rùm.
+Perfect example of a tiny, friendly Hebridean island, Eigg offers with a golden beach to lie on, a hill to climb and stunning views across the sea to its neighbour, Rùm.

-New Year celebrations, with whisky, dancing and fireworks staving off the midwinter chill.
+Traditional New Year celebrations Dropdown content, with whisky, dancing and fireworks staving off the midwinter chill.

-Stay in the thatched blackhouse hostel in this beautifully restored former crofting village.
+Stay in the thatched blackhouse hostel in the beautifully restored former crofting village on Lewis Dropdown content.

-Ruined Cistercian abbey situated in the most beguiling of Border towns.
+Ruined Cistercian abbey Dropdown content situated in the most beguiling of Border towns.

-The main town on the beautiful island of Mull, and Scotland’s most picturesque fishing port.
+The main town on the beautiful island of Mull Dropdown content, and Scotland’s most picturesque fishing port.

 View the basalt columns of Staffa’s Fingal’s Cave from the sea, and then picnic beside the puffins on the Isle of Lunga.

-The world’s biggest festival of theatre and the arts transforms Edinburgh every August.
+The world’s biggest festival Dropdown content of theatre and the arts transforms Edinburgh every August.

-Hebridean island with no fewer than seven whisky distilleries, and wonderfully varied birdlife that includes thousands of wintering geese.
+Hebridean island Dropdown contentwith no fewer than seven whisky distilleries, and wonderfully varied birdlife that includes thousands of wintering geese.

-An exceptional archeological site taking in Bronze Age, Iron Age, Pictish, Viking and medieval remains.
+An exceptional archeological site on the Shetland isles Dropdown content taking in Bronze Age, Iron Age, Pictish, Viking and medieval remains.